Bomberry/bomberry.github.io/bomberry-com/content/portfolio/craftmaster.md

     style = "cs-dark"
     section = ""
     heading = "The Problem with Problems"
     text = "This was a tremendous endeavor.
-Due to licensing limitations with a closed path to monetization, without significant investment in developing a standalone content platform or additional application, CraftMaster will remain in its beta state — a useable application with 10 new downloads a day.<br /><br />Since the project was built around open standards and libraries, we are in the process of releasing the it as a open project in GitHub, allowing for continued development and future versions." asset_path = "streamlio"
+Due to licensing limitations, a path to monetization be came an issue, without significant investment in developing a standalone content platform or application, CraftMaster will remain in its current, beta state — a useable application with an average of 10 new downloads a day.<br /><br />Since the project was built around open standards and libraries, we are in the process of releasing the it as a open project on GitHub to allow for continued development." asset_path = "streamlio"
     image = "Streamlio-BC-Rendering-PlexusUV.png"
     caption = "Rendered comp"